-‘Spanish Johnny’ by Willa Cather is a three stanza poem that is separated out into sets of eight lines, known as octaves.
+‘Spanish Johnny’ by Willa Cather is a three-stanza poem that is separated out into sets of eight lines, known as octaves.
 The lines follow a pattern of ABCBDEFE.
 While they do not all rhyme, the second and fourth do, as well as the sixth and eighth.
-This creates a through line of rhyme that benefits the overall rhythm of the poem.
+This creates a rhyme that benefits the overall rhythm of the poem.

 Additionally, a reader should take note of how Cather ends the sixth line of all three stanzas, as well as the eighth of each, with the same words, “in” and “mandolin”.
 In fact, the eighth line of each stanza is identical.
 There are other moments of repetition as well, such as in line one.
 The opening lines of all three stanzas are split in half, creating two separate, connected phrases.
 For example, the third stanza begins with “the gold songs, the gold stars”.

 Another technique that Cather makes use of is alliteration.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “swung” and “sang” in the third stanza or “sang” and “song” in the second stanza.

 The third line of the third stanza presents a reader with another interesting example of enjambment.
 It occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 This line is particularly impactful as the transition down to the third is the first time a reader is presented with the very dark events associated with Johnny.